Pyoneru/command-runner/README.md

 Tool to running shell commands in easier way.
 Define commands, name it and run.

-To generate config file run:
+To generate config file run
 ```shell
 cr init
 ```